davidcalikes/portfolio-project-one/README.md

     * The video section provides users with the option to view video content featuring the band.

-    * The video in this section does not play automatically to enhance the user experience.
+    * The video in this section does not play automatically to enhance user experience.

     * The video section provides the user with content relevant to the subject matter of the site.